KamilPacanek/writeups/thm/yotjf.md

 ![](img/yotjf_timeout.png)

-What is happening is that public IP can be very delicate and won't accept too many requests per second from one IP.
+What is happening is that ISP won't pass that many requests per second from one IP.
 So I decided to live with it and run a `gobuster` in batches, modifying the wordlist manually between consecutive runs.
 I've added some delay and this is what I've got:

 ```sh
 $ gobuster dir  -w /usr/wl/dirbuster-m-yojf.txt -u https://34.253.63.1/ --exclude-length 8962 --delay 2000ms -k